 Bulletproof’s Bulletproof Rewards

-Whether you’re a coffee connoisseur or not, Bulletproof’s four-tiered loyalty program will have you wanting to work your way from Rising to Upgraded to Skilled to Expert.
-Each of these tier names demonstrate a keen understanding of the Bulletproof customer - someone who has good taste, enjoys the finer things in life, and wants to share those values with others.
+Whether you’re a coffee connoisseur or not, Bulletproof’s four-tiered loyalty program will have you wanting to work your way from Rising to Expert.
+Each of their tier names demonstrate a keen understanding of the Bulletproof customer - someone who has good taste, enjoys the finer things in life, and wants to share those values with others.

 While it’s one of the simpler VIP programs on this list, Bulletproof Rewards is still an outstanding example of how to build an effective tiered loyalty program that drives engagement and gives customers what they want.